bentung12/simple-microprocessor/README.md

 # 12-Bit Microprocessor

-A CPU with acustom instruction set, in SystemVerilog on a Terasic DE0-CV.
+A CPU with a custom instruction set, in SystemVerilog on a Terasic DE0-CV.

 **Stack:** SystemVerilog · Cyclone V (DE0-CV) · Quartus Prime 22.1